City Unscripted

 Nightlife: Beyond the Obvious

-Amsterdam's best nightlife doesn't happen in the places with street promoters and neon signs.
-It happens in neighborhood brown cafés where locals gather for conversations that last until closing time, and in small music venues like Café Central and Jazz Café Alto where the music matters more than the marketing.
+Amsterdam's best things to do at night aren't in the places with street promoters and neon signs.
+It happens in neighborhood areas where locals gather for conversations that last until closing time, and in small music venues like Café Central and Jazz Café Alto where the music matters more than the marketing.

 Avoid clubs with guys on the street trying to hand you flyers; they're tourist traps designed to separate drunk people from their money as efficiently as possible.